-Today is Tuesday, 19 May 2015,and here is what’s available in terms of Daily Blogging Prompts and other related events in the genealogy blogosphere:
+Today is Friday, 29 April 2016,and here is what’s available in terms of genealogy blogging and other related events in the Genealogy Blogging world:

 - Today: Arbor Day, Duke Ellington’s Birthday – Anniversary, Liberation of Dachau – Anniversary, Los Angeles Riots – Anniversary, National Hairball Awareness Day, and Zipper Patented – Anniversary.